girls-incode/graph-minimum-spaning-tree-MST-kruskal/readme.md

 ### Given a number of airports connections with the time duration between them find the route that pass through all airports in the shortest time possible (returns to the same airport are excluded).

 ##### The problem can be translated to: find the minimum spaning tree (MST) in an undirected weighted connected graph.
-The MST is a subgraph consisting of all the nodes in the graph with one exclusive path from a node to every other one (no cycles) and has the minimum sum of all edges weight among all such subgraphs.
+> A MST is a subgraph consisting of all the nodes in the graph with one exclusive path from a node to every other one (no cycles) and having the minimum sum of all edges weight among all such subgraphs.

 Example of 5 airports with 7 direct flight conections and their duration in hours:
 ```